lou-cs/company/README.md

 ## <a name="value_d"></a>Share Everything You Learn

-We believe our team should be regularly creating immersive content and sharing everything we learn with our community in order to ground our work and keep us focused on what matters: expanding the XR industry.
+We believe in openly sharing what we learn with our community, partners and the external XR industry to ground our work and keep us focused on what matters: advancing and enriching the careers of all XR creators.

-## <a name="value_e"></a>Lead with Data
+## <a name="value_e"></a>Lead through Data

 We believe in moving beyond opinions and approaching decisions with data.
 Data creates transparency and aligns our team to work on the things with the largest impact.